RockefellerArchiveCenter/dm-transfer-workflow/error_reporting.md

 ---

 ## Overview
-This template should be used to help you effectively communicate errors to the Advanced Troubleshooting Team.
+This template should be used to communicate persistent disk imaging errors and attempted troubleshooting actions to the Advanced Troubleshooting Team.
 Copy and paste the information below into an email and proceed to fill out the appropriate sections - be as specific as possible.
-Before filling this out, remember to check the [Troubleshooting](troubleshooting) page to see if your error has already been reported/solved.
+Before filling this out, remember to check the [Troubleshooting](troubleshooting) page in order to see if any solutions have been documented for the type of error message you have encountered.

 ## Advanced Troubleshooting Template